-Most importantly, always start with: ask the question.
+Most importantly, always start by asking the question.
 What’s happened for a long time is that many people assume they know Black history and my experiences without any context.
 For example, many white people see hair as a fashion statement, whereas hair is a really important tribal symbol.
-Hair can represent whether you’re single, married, a daughter, for example – every style of braids signifies an important stage of a woman’s life.
-This is similar with jewellery too: people might see a Black person wearing chains and gold jewellery and just think it’s related to fashion.
+Hair can represent whether you’re single, married, or have a daughter; for example – every style of braids signifies an important stage of a woman’s life.
+This is similar to jewellery, too: people might see a Black person wearing chains and gold jewellery and just think it’s related to fashion.
 Wearing gold chains symbolises the uplift out of slavery and turns this history into something that can empower people rather than oppress them.

 We all have unconscious biases about different groups – even those we belong to! – because of the messaging we get from society, the media, people in power and our own networks.
 Many of the perceptions we’ve learned unconsciously are very far from accurate.
 Don’t assume you know someone else’s experience, their opinions, or what their life is like.
 No matter how afraid you are, it’s always good to ask.

 I’ve learned about other cultures around the world by asking questions of many individuals across different backgrounds.
 The best way to know about someone’s culture, history and upbringing, what their experience is and what their life is like, is to ask genuine open questions to an individual person.
 Research is an excellent source of new information, but an honest response from an individual is the only way to hear first-hand experiences.